jpzwolak/QFlow-suite/readme.md

 #### III.
 Training data

-Data neded for trainig can be foun at (https://doi.org/10.18434/T4/1423788).
+Data neded for trainig can be found at (https://doi.org/10.18434/T4/1423788).
 The `data.zip` folder contains a `data_structure.pdf` file, `license.pdf`, a copy of the `project_description.pdf` file and `raw_data` folder with the training data (1001 raw NumPy files storing the simulated 5-gate devices information).

 #### IV.
 Typical workflow: